codacy/codacy-eslint-legacy/docs/description/regexp_no-unused-capturing-group.md

 A capturing group is intended to store its matched text so it can later be used, e.g. in text replacements.

-That makes a capturing group quite similar to a variable in that its value (the captured text) is stored (by the regex engine) and can be accessed afterward (by the developer).
+That makes a capturing group quite similar to a variable, in that its value (the captured text) is stored (by the regex engine) and can be accessed afterward (by the developer).
 However, if the captured text is not used, then the capturing group will essentially be an unused variable.
 This makes the regex harder to understand because other developers will have to constantly ask themselves: "Is this a capturing group because the captured text will be used later on in the code, or because `()` is faster to type?"

 Using capturing groups only if the captured text is used makes their usage unambiguous and easier for others to understand.